jonholyk/Jon-Holyk-GitHub/README.md

 - Tables & Views: This folder includes scripts that define SQL views—virtual tables created by storing SELECT query results.
 These examples demonstrate how to simplify complex queries, encapsulate logic for reuse, and improve readability by abstracting data retrieval.
 - Procedures & Transactions: Contains stored procedures and transaction logic.
 These scripts demonstrate how to encapsulate SQL operations into reusable procedures and ensure data integrity using ACID-compliant transactions, including conditional logic, exception handling, and rollback operations.

+### Dashboards
+- Cognos Analytics Dashboards: Business intelligence dashboards developed using IBM Cognos, with integrated data sources and drill-down capabilities for performance tracking.
+- Excel Dashboards: Interactive reports built with pivot tables, slicers, and conditional formatting to visualize KPIs, trends, and operational metrics.

 ## 🧠 Purpose
 This repo is part of my ongoing learning in analytics.
 These files are examples from my professional accomplishments and completed coursework through Coursera and LinkedIn Learning.
 This space to practice and demonstrate those skills.